← Resources

 The best Mac dictation apps in 2026

-Mac dictation in 2026 is a healthier category than it has been in a decade.
-Apple Silicon made on-device speech models genuinely fast, Whisper and Parakeet opened the field to indie developers, and the cloud incumbents got real competition.
-This is an honest round-up of the apps actually worth considering, what each one is good at, and where it falls short.
-Written by the developer of one of the apps on the list; the pros and cons for that one are held to the same standard as the rest.
+For push-to-talk dictation that stays entirely on your Mac, Parakeety is the most accurate local option in 2026; for file-based transcription of recordings you already have, MacWhisper is the natural fit.
+The category has matured significantly, and it is worth understanding how on-device transcription works on Apple Silicon before picking: Apple Silicon made on-device models genuinely fast, Parakeet TDT and Whisper opened it to independent developers, and cloud services added enterprise compliance pathways.
+This is an honest round-up of the voice-to-text software worth considering, what each does well and where it falls short.
+Written by the developer of one of the apps on the list; the assessment for that one is held to the same standard as the rest.

 How to read this list

 Two axes split the category cleanly.
 The first is dictation vs file transcription: push-to-talk that pastes at the cursor, versus drag-in audio and get a transcript out.
 Some apps do one, some do both.
 The second is on-device vs cloud: where the speech model runs and where the audio goes.
 Most modern apps are on one side of the cloud line, with a few hybrids.
+If privacy is your deciding axis, the apps are filtered on exactly that in which Mac dictation apps work offline and keep your audio private.

 Almost everything else (pricing, languages, AI features, model choice) is downstream of those two decisions.
 Pick by what you actually need, in that order.